-- 2. To change the value of any of the margin settings: - Touch ⇒ to the right of the appropriate margin setting.
-The panel displays the setting's name in the header and ◀ [setting's current value] ▶ in a menu below the header row.
+2. To change the value of any of the margin settings:

+• Touch \Rightarrow to the right of the appropriate margin setting.
+The panel displays the setting's name in the header and \triangleleft [setting's current value] \blacktriangleright in a menu below the header row.

-- Touch Submit to save the change, or Touch Back to cancel and return to the Diagnostics Menu. - Touch Submit to save all changed values.
+- Touch < to decrease the value or b to increase the value. - Touch Submit to save the change, or Touch Back to cancel and return to the Diagnostics Menu. - Touch Submit to save all changed values.